planetis-m/goodluck/docs/intro.rst

 other programs.
 The acronym stands for Entity-Component-System and these are the building blocks of an ECS.
 This architecture uses composition, rather than inheritance.
-Generally used in top-tier applications where performance is paramount, while remaining relatively unknown for staller projects.
+Generally used in top-tier applications where performance is paramount, while remaining relatively unknown for smaller projects.

 The performance advantage over the traditional OOP approach, is achieved by more efficiently leveraging the CPU instruction and data caches.